 During the summer, students and faculty spend 10 weeks collaborating on an ongoing faculty project or one of the student's design.
-Students should expect to work full-time, approximately 35 hours per week.
+Students should expect to work full-time.
 Depending on the nature of the project, this might include time spent in the laboratory, archive, or in the field.

 Students collaborate with faculty on research that precedes the creation or restructuring of a course.
 Faculty sponsors often find that undergraduates who have taken a course are especially proactive and valuable in the revision or recasting of a course.
 Students may also bring important insight to the creation of a new course.

 Summer Teaching Collaboration with a Teaching Assistantship Extension

 Students who collaborate with faculty on a course development UTRA may have the opportunity to serve as a teaching assistant for the course during the fall or spring semester by applying for a semester extension.
 In addition to the $4000 summer stipend, these students receive an additional $1000 during the semester of the teaching assistantship.
 Note: semester extensions are not available for research collaborations.